Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 Bara Imambara

 Above Imambara, a labyrinth (Bhul Bhulaiyya in Hindi) is made.
-It’s a maze and was mainly created to block the entrance for unwanted people back in the time of Nawabs.
+It’s a maze that was mainly created to block the entrance for unwanted people during the Nawabs.

-Bhul Bhulaiyya has over one thousand doors, and out of every four-door, only one is correct.
-So it becomes a difficult task for a new person to find out the right way on their own.
+Bhul Bhulaiyya has over one thousand doors, and out of every four doors, only one is correct.
+So, it becomes difficult for a new person to find the right way on their own.

 Therefore, it is advisable to go with a local guide.